tuffgit21/LightCalc/README.md

 The project can be packaged with <a href="https://tuffgit21.github.io/Debian-App-Builder/">Debian App Builder</a>.
 This creates the Debian directory structure, launcher, desktop entry, and final `.deb` package through a graphical workflow.

-1. Launch `DebianAppBuilder-source/DebAppBuilder.py` from the Debian App Builder repository.
+1. Install Debian App Builder downloaded from the Debian-App-Builder releases.
 2. Choose the `LightCalc-source/Calculator/LightCalc.pyw` file, or select the complete `LightCalc-source/Calculator` folder.
 3. Enter the package name, version, architecture, dependencies, and maintainer information.
 4. Review the generated files and build the package from the **Build** tab.